 It can be found that the leg and left arm of Jesus in this Pieta was smashed, which was said to have been done by Michelangelo.
 Eventually, the disfigured arm and leg were repaired by Tiberio Calcagni, the artist's pupil.

-According to scholars, the Rondanini Pieta was Michelangelo's final work, yet it remain unfinished because he started working on it until there was a lack of stone to complete the work.
+According to scholars, the Rondanini Pieta was Michelangelo's final work, yet it remains unfinished because he started working on it until there was a lack of stone to complete the work.
 Hence, this work of art maintained an abstract quality that resembled the 20th century concept and style of sculpting.

 Along with Leonardo da Vinci and Raphael, and Donatello Michelangelo was responsible for sixteenth century Florence becoming the century of a movement of artists that has permanently enriched western culture.
-Considered as one of the leading lights of the Italian Renaissance, Michelangelo was without doubt one of the most inspirational and talented artist in modern history.
+Considered as one of the leading lights of the Italian Renaissance, Michelangelo was without a doubt one of the most inspirational and talented artists in modern history.